daddyshortlegs/daddyshortlegs.github.io/_posts/2021-01-25-ui-testing.md

 As crazy as this sounds as we’re talking about UI testing we should try and avoid testing via the UI if possible.
 The password strength-o-meter mentioned above can be tested below the UI.
 It would be better to test the different combinations of passwords and their scores without the UI.
 The portion that we should test via the UI should be along the lines of:

-“Given a score is returned, then it’s displayed on the screen”
+`Given a score is returned, then it’s displayed on the screen`

 We could have many different test cases below the UI that would be quick and robust then 1 or 2 basic tests via the UI.